The 19 Best Restaurants In London Right Now

 The Barbary, Covent Garden

-“There are three reasons you need to visit The Barbary, tucked away in Neal’s Yard, just moments away from the bustle of Covent Garden.
-The first is, of course, the food: sharing dishes inspired by the Barbary Coast, taking culinary cues from Southern Europe and Northern Africa – think succulent grilled meats and fish, a killer fattoush salad and the best spread of dips I’ve had in years (everything from creamy labneh to richly spiced harissa).
+The Menu: Sharing dishes inspired by the Barbary Coast, taking culinary cues from Southern Europe and Northern Africa – think succulent grilled meats and fish, a killer fattoush salad and the best spread of dips we’ve had in years (everything from creamy labneh to richly spiced harissa).

 Mangal II, Dalston